AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

-3. (Optional) If you have your own routing network to route between the VPCs and one of your own backbone routers can route traffic to your own firewall for Internet bound traffic, you can skip this step and the next two steps (step 4 and 5).
+3. (Optional) If you have your own routing network to route between the VPCs and one of your own backbone routers can route traffic to your own firewall for Internet-bound traffic, you can skip this step and the next two steps (step 4 and 5).

-    a.
-Launch a gateway without VPN capability in VPC 172.31.0.0/16.
+* Launch a gateway without VPN capability in VPC 172.31.0.0/16.
        This is the routing gateway, make sure:

       |       i.
 At the Gateway Field, give it a distinct and convenient name.